GridPlus/safecard-cli/README.md

 ### Delete Seed

 > WARNING: This operation is irreversible.
+But, deleting the seed does not affect the SafeCard PIN.
+You will still need the PIN to generate a new seed later.

 Permanently deletes the `SafeCard` wallet seed.
 It will return your SafeCard to a pre-wallet state.
 If you insert the SafeCard into a Lattice after deleting the seed, the Lattice will prompt you to create another wallet on the SafeCard.